 - Irritation: Itching, burning, or redness around the vagina or vulva combined with vaginal discharge could indicate an infection.

-Note: you should keep an eye out for these symptoms even if you’re not going through menopause!
+Note: You should watch for these symptoms even if you’re not going through menopause!

 Conditions that affect discharge during menopause

-While not all changes in discharge are cause for concern, some conditions that affect the way your discharge looks or smells are still possible — if not more common — during menopause These include:
+While not all changes in vaginal discharge are cause for concern, some conditions that affect the way your discharge looks or smells are still possible, if not more common, during menopause.
+These include:

 - GSM: Sometimes referred to as vaginal atrophy, this is a thinning of the vaginal walls.
 It can cause discomfort, dryness, and even bleeding or vaginal discharge.

 - Yeast infections: Hormonal changes and vaginal dryness can disrupt the natural balance of bacteria, making vaginal yeast infections more likely.
-A thick, white, cottage cheese-like discharge along with itching, could be a yeast infection.
+Thick, white, cottage cheese-like discharge along with itching is a common symptom.

-- Bacterial vaginosis: Bacterial vaginosis can cause a thin, gray, or greenish vaginal discharge with a strong, fishy odor.
+- Bacterial vaginosis: Bacterial vaginosis can cause a gray, watery discharge with a strong, fishy odor.
 It’s more likely to happen when the natural pH of the vagina changes, which is common during menopause.

 - Sexually transmitted infections (STIs): Even if you’re no longer concerned about pregnancy, practicing safe sex is still important during menopause.
 Sexually transmitted infections like trichomoniasis, chlamydia, and gonorrhea can all cause abnormal discharge and discomfort.